 The Azadirachtin will remain potent within the plant for up to 22 days.
 It will only affect piercing or chewing bugs.

-It makes it far safer for use on plants near beehives.
+It makes it far safer for use on houseplants near beehives.

 Due to the longevity of the Azadirachtin, repeat soil soaks every 21 days to keep the potency.